Anush008/fastembed-rs/README.md

 ## ✊ Support

-To support the library, please consider donating to our primary upstream dependency, [`ort`](https://github.com/pykeio/ort?tab=readme-ov-file#-sponsor-ort) - The Rust wrapper for the ONNX runtime.
+To support the library, please donate to our primary upstream dependency, [`ort`](https://github.com/pykeio/ort?tab=readme-ov-file#-sponsor-ort) - The Rust wrapper for the ONNX runtime.

 ## 📄 LICENSE